tinygo-org/tinygo-site/content/docs/reference/lang-support/stdlib.md

 The compiler gave the following error when running the tests for this package:

+    FAIL	context	0.000s
     # context_test
-    /usr/local/go1.18.6/src/context/x_test.go:12:74: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestBackground: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:12:74: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestBackground: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:13:68: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestTODO: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:13:68: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestTODO: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:14:74: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestWithCancel: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:14:74: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestWithCancel: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:15:83: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestParentFinishesChild: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:15:83: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestParentFinishesChild: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:16:82: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestChildFinishesFirst: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:16:82: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestChildFinishesFirst: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:17:72: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestDeadline: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:17:72: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestDeadline: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:18:71: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestTimeout: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:18:71: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestTimeout: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:19:79: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestCanceledTimeout: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:19:79: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestCanceledTimeout: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:20:70: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestValues: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:20:70: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestValues: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:21:70: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestAllocs: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:21:70: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestAllocs: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:22:83: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestSimultaneousCancels: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:22:83: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestSimultaneousCancels: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:23:82: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestInterlockedCancels: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:23:82: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestInterlockedCancels: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:24:76: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestLayersCancel: *testing.T does not implement context.testingT (missing method Deadline)
+    /usr/local/go1.20/src/context/x_test.go:24:76: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestLayersCancel: *testing.T does not implement context.testingT (missing method Deadline)
-    /usr/local/go1.18.6/src/context/x_test.go:25:77: cannot use t (variable of type *testing.T) as context.testingT value in argument to XTestLayersTimeout: *testing.T does not implement context.testingT (missing method Deadline)
     [...more lines following...]